Will Duke cover the spread vs. Syracuse? Betting Trends, Record ATS

 Get tickets for any college basketball game this season at Ticketmaster!

-- Duke is 6-4 against the spread and 9-2 overall when scoring more than 70.4 points.
+- Duke has a 6-4 record against the spread and a 9-2 record overall when scoring more than 70.4 points.

+- The Orange put up an average of 78.4 points per game, 11.7 more points than the 66.7 the Blue Devils allow to opponents.

+- Syracuse is 5-4 against the spread and 10-0 overall when it scores more than 66.7 points.

 Bet on this or any college basketball matchup at BetMGM